 You can buy freezer cool packs that are meant to be inserted in mailers.
 Simply keep these in your freezer until it is time to pack the cake into the box and ship it out.

-If all goes as planned, then these frozen cool packs should keep your cake fresh during the shipping process.
+If all goes as planned, these frozen cool packs should keep your cake fresh during the shipping process.
 This is a part of shipping preparation that you won’t want to skip if you care about the condition of the cake when it arrives at its destination.

 Seal the Box Properly